agaraysa/TSWD-agaraysa-portfolio/final-project-part-two.md

 # Wireframes / storyboards

 **Story Purpose** : The Purpose of this story is to shed light on the importance ofhaving an RCO designation and the need in expanding the presence of RCO across Pittsburgh.
-My audience may be presenting to local community orgainizations within these underrepresented neighborhoods to bring awareness and bring information to them to learn and get resources into becoming an RCO.

 **Wire-Frame 1** : This section simply defines that an RCO is a Regictered Community Organization.